-If you have purchased or are thinking of purchasing a timeshare in California, it’s important to learn the answers to the following questions:
+If you’ve purchased or are considering buying a timeshare in California—or are facing a timeshare foreclosure—it’s important to learn the answers to the following questions:

 Read on to find out some of the most important features of California timeshare law.

-In California, you have the right to rescind a timehsare contract and receive a refund within seven calendar days after:
+In California, you have the right to rescind a timeshare contract and receive a refund within seven calendar days , or a longer period as provided in the contract, after:

-Prior to marketing or selling timeshare interests in a timeshare plan in California, a developer must obtain a public report issued by the California Bureau of Real Estate that discloses many important aspects of the timeshare property, such as:
+Before marketing or selling timeshare interests in a timeshare plan in California, a developer must obtain a public report issued by the California Bureau of Real Estate that discloses many important aspects of the timeshare property, like:

-Owners often find it extremely difficult to sell their timeshares since there is virtually no after-market for timeshares.
-As a result, scam artists have popped up who will falsely tell a timeshare owner that there is a ready and willing buyer for the timeshare -- but the timeshare owner must pay hundreds or thousands of dollars in upfront fees to process the transaction.
+Owners often find it extremely difficult to sell their timeshares because there’s virtually no after-market for timeshares.
+As a result, scam artists have popped up who will falsely tell a timeshare owner that there is a ready and willing buyer for the timeshare—but the timeshare owner must pay hundreds or thousands of dollars in upfront fees to process the transaction.
 After the timeshare owner pays the fees, the scammer often disappears.
 California law provides protections to shield consumers from this type of resale scam.

 Advance fees are prohibited, except in certain circumstances.
 A real estate broker may lawfully collect advance fees for resale services only in cases where:

-If you take out a loan to purchase an interest in a deeded timeshare and fail to make your timeshare mortgage payments or keep up with the assessments, you will likely face foreclosure.
+If you take out a loan to buy an interest in a deeded timeshare and fail to make your timeshare mortgage payments or keep up with the assessments, you’ll likely face foreclosure.
 (In addition to monthly mortgage payments, timeshare owners are ordinarily responsible for maintenance fees, special assessments, utilities, and taxes, collectively referred to as “assessments.”
-Find out more in Nolo’s article Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?)
+To learn more, see Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?)

 In California, the foreclosure can be either judicial or nonjudicial.
 Judicial foreclosures are administered though the state court system, while nonjudicial foreclosures have no court supervision and are handled by a trustee.
 (Learn more about the California foreclosure process.)